-Dani Barcellona ’16, MACT ’17, explored culture across the globe and work in multiple fields before accepting a full-time offer at KPMG
+Dani Barcellona ’16, MACT ’17, explored culture across the globe and worked in multiple fields before accepting a full-time offer at KPMG

-A few weeks into her first Accounting course as an undergraduate, Dani Barcellona knew she wanted to declare Accounting as her major — and eventually pursue a career in the field.
+A few weeks into her first Accounting course as an undergraduate at St. Edward's University, Dani Barcellona knew she wanted to declare Accounting as her major — and eventually pursue a career in the field.

 "It was a subject that was exciting, fun and really just seemed to click for me," she said.